-3. Some other correlates may be noted, not so obvious in their Ideal and Actual. meaning.
-The blessings of the covenant are IDEAL as they are exhibited in all their perfection in the charter; REALISED or ACTUAL as they are the general experience of Christians : this 1 John iii. finds its illustration in St. John's unsinning regeneration : who-9. soever is born of God doth not commit sin; and St. Paul's testimony that God hath blessed us with all spiritual blessings in heavenly places Eph. i.
-3. They are UNCONDITIONAL and CONTINGENT at once:
+3. Some other correlates may be noted, not so obvious in their meaning.
+The blessings of the covenant are IDEAL as they are exhibited in all their perfection in the charter; REALISED or ACTUAL as they are the general experience of Christians: this 1 John iii. finds its illustration in St. John's unsinning regeneration: who soever is born of God doth not commit sin; and St. Paul's testimony that God hath blessed us with all spiritual blessings in heavenly places in Christ.
+They are UNCONDITIONAL and CONTINGENT at once: